DS4PS/pe4ps-textbook/README.md

 # Program Eval for Public Service Organizations

 _**Counterfactual Analysis with Regression Models**_
-Open source course notes and labs by Jesse Lecy and Federica Fusi
+Open source course notes and labs for Program Evaluation
+Authors: Jesse Lecy and Federica Fusi

 An open-source textbook covering program evaluation regression tools commonly used for the estimation of program or policy impact in the public and nonprofit sectors.